cosc2336-ds-alg/assg10/README.md

 just insert this new node to become the new front of the linked list.

-For the priority queue, you actually don't really need the `backNode` member variable, since you will not be enqueing on the back of the list, but need to be inserting into the list at the correct priority position.
+For the priority queue, you actually don't really need the `backNode` member variable, since you will not be enqueuing on the back of the list, but need to be inserting into the list at the correct priority position.
 So for either approach 1 or 2 you don't really need to worry if the `backNode` member variable is updated correctly or not, though you might want to still try and consider that in case in